News & Resources - News & Archives

 -National Hardwood Magazine - September 2012

-"Purchased by the Collins Companies, seven years ago, the Collins Richwood Hardwood mill manufactures Red Oak, Ash, Hard and Soft Maple, Poplar, Basswood and Cherry."
+"Purchased by Collins, seven years ago, the Collins Richwood Hardwood mill manufactures Red Oak, Ash, Hard and Soft Maple, Poplar, Basswood and Cherry."

 -The story of FSC